 There’s no lifestyle change that you can make right now that will have as large of an environmental impact as eating less meat.
 Eating vegetables over meat cuts your carbon footprint in half, according to a large UK study that tracked the emissions of 55,000 adults.

 Curious about alternative meats?
-My brother-in-law sent me this riveting read last week, ‘The Beginning of the End of the Beef Industry.‘ If you haven’t tried an Impossible burger yet, they’re delicious and easily located here.
+My brother-in-law sent me this riveting read, ‘The Beginning of the End of the Beef Industry.‘ If you haven’t tried an Impossible burger yet, they’re delicious and easily located here.

 The first time I ordered an Impossible burger, I tried to send it back because it looked so real!
 Furthermore, you can also replace meat with vegetables and beans.
-If you want to be super eco-friendly, grow vegetables in your kitchen.
+If you want to be super eco-friendly, here’s a really easy guide to learn how to grow vegetables in your kitchen.

 Eating less meat going forward will make you more eco-friendly.
 Additionally, you can be more eco-friendly by increasing your quality standards.
 Only buy the most quality meat products.
 That means buying organic when possible, grass-fed (and grass-finished), non-GMO, and cage-free.

 ButcherBox is an excellent source for high-quality meat.
 They deliver for free from their collective of farms where they raise animals responsibly.
 If you use our link to sign up, we earn a small commission at no extra cost to you.
-You’ll also get 2lbs of free ground beef in every monthly ButcherBox for the life of your membership.
-Let us know if you have any questions.
+You’ll also get 2 pounds of free ground beef in every monthly ButcherBox for the life of your membership.

 Read more: How to eat more vegetables.